tommasocerruti/linear-attention-architectures/README.md

 }
 ```

+## When to cite

+Consider citing this report if your work compares modern linear-attention architectures, uses DeltaNet/Gated DeltaNet/Kimi Delta Attention/Gated DeltaNet-2 baselines, studies recurrent associative memory for language models, evaluates hybrid versus pure linear-attention stacks, or builds on CLER/CLVR-style cross-layer routing.

-It is a fork of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), via the [Clariden research baseline](https://github.com/ischlag/megatron-lm-research-baseline), used to train and evaluate linear-attention language models at 350M - 3B parameters scale.
+It is a fork of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), via the [Clariden research baseline](https://github.com/ischlag/megatron-lm-research-baseline), used to train and evaluate linear-attention language models at the 350M–3B parameter scale.

 ## Mechanisms supported